WELCOME TO WATERLOGGED

 COURSE SCHEDULE

-All of our breath control training courses follow this basic course schedule.
-Each courses typically runs between 4 and 5 hours including breaks.
+All of our breath control courses follow this basic course schedule.
+Each course typically runs between 4 and 5 hours including breaks.

 LEARN FREEDIVING BASICS